 - The tusk of the narwhal is essentially a giant tooth.

-- Human teeth cannot regenerate and grow new ones when permanent teeth are broken.
-On the one hand, elephants can grow new molars six times in a lifetime.
-This molar can grow up to seven square inches and weigh more than six pounds.
+- Human teeth cannot regenerate and grow new when permanent teeth are broken.
+However, elephants can develop new molars six times a lifetime.
+But on the other hand, this molar can grow up to seven square inches and weigh more than six pounds.

-- Dolphins have only one set of teeth in their lifetime which consists of 250 teeth.
+- Dolphins only have one set of 250 teeth in their entire lifespan.

 - Humans lose their baby teeth during various times of childhood.
 On the other hand, bunnies lose their baby teeth while inside the womb.

-- Losing a tooth?
-Sharks can and cannot relate.
-Confused?
-Well, these sea creatures lose their teeth each week, but also replace them with a new set of teeth.
+- Sharks lose their teeth each week but replace them with new teeth.

 - Herbivores like cows and sheep do not have incisors.
 Instead, they use their lips to cut plants.

 - Komodo dragons have a high count of oral bacteria.
-They easily infect their enemies with their sharp teeth.
+As a result, they easily infect their enemies with their sharp teeth.

 - Turtles do not have teeth.
-Well, this was not always the case as once upon a time, during pre-historic times to be more specific, they did have teeth.
+However, this was not always the case since they originally had teeth, specifically during the prehistoric era.

-- Spiders do not have a full set of teeth.
+- Spiders do not have a complete set of teeth.
 Instead, these insects have fangs.

-- Chimpanzees may indeed be our relatives as they have the same number of teeth (32) as us.
+- Chimpanzees have the same number of teeth (32) as humans.

-- A horse‘s teeth are larger in mass than its brain.
+- A horse‘s teeth weigh more than its brain.

-- Dogs‘ saliva has a high pH level which makes them less susceptible to cavities.
-Still, man’s best friend can suffer from oral-related issues without proper care.
+- Dogs‘ saliva has a high pH, making them less prone to cavities.
+Still, a man’s best friend can suffer from oral-related issues without proper care.

-- Kittens have 26 very sharp milk teeth which are replaced within six months by 30 adult teeth, consisting of two upper molars, six upper premolars, two upper canines, and six upper incisors.
+- Kittens have 26 very sharp milk teeth replaced within six months by 30 adult teeth, consisting of two upper molars, six upper premolars, two upper canines, and six upper incisors.

-- Rats teeth never stop growing.
-Therefore, they need to gnaw to reshape and reduce their teeth’s size.
+- Rats‘ teeth are constantly growing.
+As a result, they must gnaw to reshape and reduce the size of their teeth.

-But trivia time is not yet over!
+Trivia time is not yet over!
 When animals’ teeth are healthy, they are more inclined to be more energetic and happier.
-How can you tell if the animal is happy?
-Like humans, a laugh can be a good gauge of an animal’s happiness.
+So how can you tell if the animal is happy?
+Like humans, a laugh can be a good indicator of an animal’s happiness.

-However, the real question is: do animals laugh?
+But the real question is, do animals laugh?
 The answer is yes.
-“How?”, you may ask.
-Well, animals have different ways of laughing.
+How?
+Well, animals can laugh in various ways.

-These long-tailed, medium-sized rodents make chirping sounds when they laugh which you can usually get when they play or when you tickle them.
-Another fun fact for rats: they prefer being around rats who chirp more often as they view them as more fun to be with and more positive.
+When these long-tailed, medium-sized rodents laugh, they make chirping sounds, which you can usually hear when they play or tickle.
+Another interesting fact about rats is that they prefer to be around rats who chirp more frequently because they perceive them to be more fun and positive.

-Meanwhile, birds are said to mimic the sound of human laughter, partnered with heads thrown back as a way of laughing.
-However, some also consider a bird’s laughter as an expression of being territorial rather than of happiness.
+Meanwhile, birds are said to mimic the sound of human laughter by laughing with their heads thrown back.
+Some people believe that a bird’s laughter expresses territoriality rather than happiness.